enketo/enketo-express/README.md

 ### Developer tools
 * install [nodemon](https://github.com/remy/nodemon) to automatically restart the server when a file changes
-* the easiest way to start the app in development and debugging mode with livereload is with `grunt develop`
+* the easiest way to start the app in development and debugging mode with livereload is with `grunt develop`.
+If you are developing using the vagrant VM, make sure to `pm2 kill` first or comment out the pm2 block at the end in the [bootstrap](/setup/bootstrap.sh) script before creating the VM.

 ### Differences with [MartijnR/enketo](https://github.com/MartijnR/enketo)